christianschmitz/ows/doc/specification/02-Ledger.md

 The signers of the initial configuration are given unrevokeable root permissions, and can submit any future change set.

-The initial configuration can optionally specify the following:
+The initial configuration can potentially also specify the following:
-   - Minimal root user quorum needed for future change sets []
+   - Minimal root user quorum needed for future change sets
-   - Public blockchain smart contract address containing valid root user public keys []
+   - Public blockchain smart contract address containing valid root user public keys

 The project's identifier is the Bech32 encoded hash of the initial configuration.
 For example: `project1lum5n8xamyqappegr2xgkgaeeqnty6xj`.